pourmalek/covir2/RESULTS 2022/README.md

 **_DELP 20220415_**: **_DELP 20220415_**, IHME 20220408, no IMPE, **_SRIV 20220415_** || Days old: DELP 0, IHME 7, no IMPE, SRIV 0

+The latest available IMPE update (i.e., 2022-01-31) is 75 days old on 2022-04-15.
+Not included.

 *

 **_DELP 20220408_**: IHME 20220322, **_IMPE 20220131_**, **_SRIV 20220408_** || Days old: DELP 0, IHME 18, IMPE 68, SRIV 0

+Both this and the previous uptake use the same model update, so the graphs are identical.

 *